 - Often the financial strain of extensive medical care costs can lead to people cutting corners in their healthcare management.
 As a result of medical bill issues, The Burden of Medical Debt report shows that 65 percent of participants postponed going to the dentist; 62 percent used over the counter drugs in lieu of seeing a doctor when sick; 43 percent did not fill a needed prescription; 43 percent did not get medical treatment recommended by a doctor; and 34 percent regularly skipped doses of medical treatment.

 - The weight of being bombarded with expensive medical bills can result in lifestyle shifts in order to shoulder the high costs.
-According to The Burden of Medical Debt report, medical bill problems have caused 72 percent of participants to cut back on major household purchases; 70 percent state they have reduced spending on basic household necessities; and 41 percent claimed that an individual from the household needed to take on more work to compensate.
+According to The Burden of Medical Debt report, medical bill problems have caused 72 percent of participants to cut back on major household purchases; 70 percent state they have reduced spending on basic household necessities; 41 percent claimed that an individual from the household needed to take on more work to compensate.

 The Good News

-- The National Bureau of Economic Research released a study on medical debt in April 2016, showing that the expansion of Medicaid under the Patient Protection and Affordable Care Act (ACA) is helping consumers with medical debt, citing a significant decrease of unpaid bills, as well as the volume of debt being issued to collection agencies, specifically in zip codes of low-income areas.
+- The National Bureau of Economic Research released a study on medical debt in April 2016, showing that the expansion of Medicaid under the Patient Protection and Affordable Care Act (ACA) is helping consumers with medical debt, citing a significant decrease in unpaid bills, as well as the volume of debt being issued to collection agencies, specifically in zip codes of low-income areas.
 Although medical insurance is not a buffer for medical debt, it can still aid in reducing health care costs.
 These statistics prove that legislation is taking big steps towards providing people with affordable access to health care.

 Crowdfunding for Medical Debt Relief